© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval farmstead, boundary work and earthwork enclosures 350m south east of Middle Soar is a scheduled monument protected by Historic England under reference 1020575.
 View the official record →

-The medieval farmstead, boundary work and earthwork enclosures located approximately 350 metres south-east of Middle Soar is a scheduled ancient monument in Devon comprising the physical remains of settlement and land management from the medieval period.
+The Medieval farmstead, boundary work and earthwork enclosures 350m south east of Middle Soar is a scheduled ancient monument comprising the remains of a medieval agricultural settlement and associated field systems in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020575.

 Medieval farmstead, boundary work and earthwork enclosures 350m south east of Middle Soar is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020575.